Depeche Mode Unleash New Music This Spring

 Depeche Mode have titled their eagerly anticipated forthcoming album 'Exciter' which will be released this May on Mute.
 In the words of songwriter Martin Gore, speaking from a New York City recording studio: "It still has darkness.
 But I find it more uplifting."

-'Exciter' signals a new era of creativity for Dave Gahan, Andrew Fletcher and Martin Gore.
+'Exciter' signals a new era of creativity for Dave Gahan, Andy Fletcher and Martin Gore.
 The sounds (electronic and acoustic) are strikingly varied, the songs are emotionally rich and Dave Gahan's vocals are even more resonant than before.

 'Exciter' marks the band's first album of new material since 1997's 'Ultra' (four million sold worldwide), which continued their tradition of creating memorable hit singles ('Barrel of a Gun', 'It's No Good') while maintaining the band's musical integrity and vision.